torchlight-api/engine/README.md

 There are plans to upgrade both of these packages to support Torchlight Engine.
 More information on this topic will come in the future.

+### Will this package replace the existing CommonMark package?

+No, there are no immediate plans to deprecate the [existing CommonMark package](https://github.com/torchlight-api/torchlight-commonmark-php) as it provides additional features not currently available in the extension shipped this package (notably integration with the `torchlight.php` configuration file and replacers).
+However, if you need a CommonMark extension that has no Laravel dependency, the extension provided by this package is what you are looking for.

 ### Some themes are missing compared to the API version.
 How come?

 Some themes available via.
 Torchlight API are not available with Torchlight Engine; this is largely due to them not being distributed any longer, or licensing information was not readily available.
 More information on adding custom themes to Torchlight will be coming in the future.